Admission Guideline Development

 - Each child followed by the Palliative Care Outreach Team at CHEO is entitled to 28 days per year of pre-booked respite time.
 While we will make every effort to honour these bookings, it is important that families have a contingency plan in the event these admissions need to be cancelled due to a higher priority need.

-- Three pre-booked respite visits are accommodated at any one time, allowing space for unexpected higher priority admissions.
+- Two pre-booked respite visits are accommodated at any one time, allowing space for unexpected higher priority admissions.

 - Each family is entitled to two holiday weekends per year and either the Christmas holiday or March break each year.